pankleks/WasherOne/README.md

 ### Drying

 Install fan arm.
+Install plate.
 Select dry mode -> set time -> start.

 ### Curing

 Install UV LED arm.
+Install plate.
 Select cure mode -> set time -> start.

 > IMPORTANT: UV LED light might be harmfull for your eyes.
 Do not look directly into UV light.
 Best use some kind of cover (for example from your resin printer).